• Skip to primary navigation

 Instructions

-• Prepare Streusel Topping: In a small bowl, whisk together sugar and flour.
+• In a small bowl, whisk together sugar and flour.
 Add butter and mix until mixture has a sandy texture.
 Set aside.

 • In a medium bowl, mix together flour, baking powder, baking soda, and salt; set aside.

-• Spoon batter into prepared pan.
+• Spoon batter into prepared pan(s).
 Top with streusel topping.

-• Bake for 45 to 55 minutes (bake mini loaves for 30 minutes), or until a wooden pick inserted in center comes out clean.
+• Bake for 45 to 55 minutes regular size loaf pans or 30 minutes for mini loaves.
+The bread is done when a wooden pick inserted into the center of the loaf comes out clean.

 • Cool 10 minutes in pan on a wire rack; remove from pan, and cool completely on a wire rack before cutting.